 - If you can distract your dog by engaging in an activity that they enjoy such as a long walk.
 Some dogs will be happy to divert their attention to that and burn off their energy in a less frenetic fashion.

-- Another option if you have a secure garden area is to simply open the door and let them have their little burst.
+- Another option if you have a secure garden or yard area is to simply open the door and let them have their little burst.

 Zoomies are natural and normal

-Zoomies are a naturally occurring part of development or dog behaviour.
-Most dogs will exhibit this behaviour less and less as they get older and outgrow it.
+Zoomies are a naturally occurring part of development or dog behavior.
+Most dogs will exhibit this behavior less and less as they get older and outgrow it.

 If your dog is otherwise healthy and is not going to damage themselves or your environment then zoomies are a harmless way of a dog just being a dog.